Days Countdown

 Objectives of World Wildlife Day

-- Raising awareness: Informing the public about wildlife issues and their importance to human existence.
+- Raising awareness: Informing the public about wildlife protection and conservation challenges.

-- Encouraging action: Motivating individuals, communities, and governments to take action for wildlife conservation.
+- Encouraging action: Motivating communities and governments to support practical conservation measures.

 Importance of Wildlife Conservation